 Successful learning online requires you to actively participate and attend the course.
 Attendance for this online course is defined as signing on to the Blackboard site and making substantive postings and completing course assignments.
-You are required to have substantive participation a minimum of 2 days per week.
+You are required to have substantive participation.